caseyg/awesome/TOPICS.md

 *   [mayneyao/eidos](https://github.com/mayneyao/eidos) - Offline alternative to Notion.
 Eidos is an extensible framework for managing your personal data throughout your lifetime in one place.

 *   [BuilderIO/builder](https://github.com/BuilderIO/builder) - Visual Development for React, Vue, Svelte, Qwik, and more

-## sqlite

-*   [mayneyao/eidos](https://github.com/mayneyao/eidos) - Offline alternative to Notion.
-Eidos is an extensible framework for managing your personal data throughout your lifetime in one place.

-*   [electric-sql/electric](https://github.com/electric-sql/electric) - Sync little subsets of your Postgres data into local apps and services.

-*   [michael/editable-website](https://github.com/michael/editable-website) - A SvelteKit template for building CMS-free editable websites

-*   [NotJoeMartinez/yt-fts](https://github.com/NotJoeMartinez/yt-fts) - YouTube Full Text Search - Search all of a YouTube channel from the command line

-*   [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative

-*   [simonw/datasette](https://github.com/simonw/datasette) - An open source multi-tool for exploring and publishing data

 ## pytorch